jump-dev/Ipopt.jl/README.md

 ## `INVALID_MODEL` error

-If you get a termination status `MOI.INVALID_MODEL`, it is probably because you have some undefined value in your model, e.g., a division by zero.
+If you get a termination status `MOI.INVALID_MODEL`, it is probably because you have some undefined value in your model, for example, a division by zero.
 Fix this by removing the division, or by imposing variable bounds so that you cut off the undefined region.

 Instead of
 ```julia